 - UE indicates its implicit PDU deactivation capability during registration and timer is set by network UE and SMF start the slice-specific implicit PDU session deactivation timer when the user plane connection is deactivated for the PDU session.
 On the expiry of the timer both UE and SMF will release the PDU session implicitly.

 Comment: Both UE and AMF can remove the slice from allowed list when inactivity is detected in case of no PDU session.
 But for PDU session with no data transfer only releasing PDU session is not sufficient.
 UE can remove the slice from allowed list here as well but SMF need to indicate AMF so that AMF will remove the slice as suggested in solution 37.
+The solution should also encompass providing the implicit timer to the RAN so the RAN can update itself and this would not require explicit release of session towards AMF and RAN.

 3. Solution #34: on-demand S-NSSAI.